ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-patterns-overview-2022-02-18.md

 [Towardsdatascience.com](https://towardsdatascience.com/10-common-software-architectural-patterns-in-a-nutshell-a0b47a1e9013)

+- Exemple of Protocols and Applications which uses the Broker Pattern:
+- `Advanced Message Queuing Protocol (AMQP)` [⁴]

 ### The Client-Server Pattern

 In the client-server architecture patters, there are two main components, and even when this two components are located in the same system, they use differents process from the OS: